fxn/tkn/README.md

 * Last slide: "$".

+* Go to slide: "g".

+* Search for slide: "/".

+* Toggle status: "s".

 * Quit: "q".

+Searching accepts a regular expression.
+A nice trick to enable a modifier in a particular search is to use the

+    (?imx−imx:...)

+syntax.
+For example to look for "constant" in a case-insensitive way just enter

+    Search for: (?i:constant)

 My Logitech remote emits PageDown and PageUp.
 You get those as "\e[5~" and "\e[6~" respectively and the script understands them, but you need to [configure them in Terminal.app](http://fplanque.com/dev/mac/mac-osx-terminal-page-up-down-home-end-of-line) and also tell it to pass them down to the shell selecting "send string to the shell" in the "Action" selector.